-Over the last ten years Cladding Systems have evolved in to one of Victoria’s largest Alucobond fabricators and installers.
+Cladding Systems have evolved into one of Victoria’s largest Alucobond fabricators and installers.

-Endorsed by Alucobond Architectural Pty Ltd, the Australian distributors of Alucobond as an accredited and preferred subcontractor, Cladding Systems have invested in state of the art CNC processing equipment to ensure every project, be it large or small, is delivered with a level of accuracy that cannot be achieved with traditional processing methods.
+Endorsed by Alucobond Architectural Pty Ltd as an accredited and preferred subcontractor, Cladding Systems has invested in state of the art CNC processing equipment to ensure every project is delivered with a level of accuracy that cannot be achieved with traditional processing methods.

-Thinking outside the traditional fabricating square, Cladding Systems have developed new innovative framing methods that enables significant off site works to take place in our factory environment where process and quality can be strictly monitored, finished modules are delivered to site and simply craned in to position as finished facade components of the building.
-This system affords the client in both reduction/savings in structural steel costs and accelerated facade completion under site conditions.
+Cladding Systems has also developed new innovative framing methods that enables significant off site works to take place in our factory, where process and quality can be strictly monitored.
+Finished modules are delivered to site and simply craned into position as finished facade components of the building.
+This system delivers savings in structural steel costs and accelerated facade completion.

-From an environmental perspective all Cladding Systems substructure fixing components are extruded from 65% recycled aluminium, and of course any waste generated during the Alucobond installation process is retained for recycling or incorporated in other projects, where possible.
+From an environmental perspective all Cladding Systems substructure fixing components are extruded from 65% recycled aluminium and any waste generated during the Alucobond installation process is retained for recycling.

 The relationship between Cladding Systems and Kingspan spans many years.